A measure of authorship by publications: Model

-Note that any index rule must ensure that professional repute of authors depends {\it only} on their academic contributions and not on their identities.
-Hence, an index must be {\bf anonymous} in the following manner. \begin{defn} $\phi$ satisfies anonymity iff for all bijections $\pi :N^P \mapsto N^P$, all $c \in \mathcal{C}$, and all $i \in N^P$,
+Note that any such index measuring academic success of authors must not discriminate on lines of identities markers such as gender, race etc. That is, an index must be {identity invariant} in the following manner: \begin{defn} $\phi$ satisfies identity independence (II) iff for all bijections $\pi :N \mapsto N$, all $c \in \mathcal{C}$, and all $i \in N$,

-where $\pi c(\pi (S))= c(S)$ for all $S \in \rho(N)$. \end{defn} This property requires that authors be treated without any prejudices that may arise from their respective identities.

-Further, any index should encourage authors to write better papers, and so, must exhibit a minimum degree of monotonicity.
-Otherwise, an author may find herself with lesser index than others, even after making a greater contribution to literature; and hence, would have no incentive to pursue new scientific knowledge.
-Therefore, an index should be {\bf monotonic} in the following manner, \begin{defn} $\phi$ satisfies monotonicity iff for all $c,d \in \mathcal{C}$, and all $i\in N^P$,